VerKnowSys/Syndir/README.md

 ## Syndir features:
-* Synchronize your files with 0 setup.
+* Synchronize your files fast.
 Works with SCP.
-Requires SSH public key authentication.
 * Live file monitoring.
 Syndir by default runs in foreground as blocking application, watching directories recursively.
 On each file change it will automatically upload changed file to remote host in destination folder.
 * Any amount of remote hosts supported.
 Just give them as additional params.
 * Automatic creation of remote non existent remote directories.